Eagan, Minnesota: Government and politics

-Eagan's municipal government is a Type B Statutory City, which provides for a council size of five members, one of whom is the mayor.
+Eagan's municipal government is a Plan A Statutory City, which provides for a council size of five members, one of whom is the mayor.
 Eagan's mayor since 2007 has been Mike Maguire.

 In general, city government is nonpartisan.
 Candidates need not be (and usually are not) selected or endorsed by political parties, and no such endorsement appears on the ballot by state law.
 All five council seats including the mayor are elected at-large in a general election every four years.
 Terms are staggered with two council members elected one election cycle and the other two and the mayor two years later.
 The non-mayoral seats are elected in pairs, giving voters the chance to vote for up to two candidates.
 If necessary, races are narrowed down during a primary election.

 As a part of Dakota County, Eagan's northern and western precincts join with regions northward to form the Third District on the County Commission.
 It has been represented by Laurie Halverson since 2021.
 The southern and eastern portions of the city are joined by regions south and east to form the Fourth District of the County Commission, which has been represented by William Droste since 2023.
 County commissioners serve four-year terms.

 Eagan is in Minnesota's 2nd congressional district, represented by Angie Craig since 2019.